aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/rendering-shapes-separately-from-a-document/_index.md

 ﻿---
-title: Rendering Shapes Separately from a Document – Aspose.Words for Python via .NET
+title: Rendering Shapes Separately from a Document in Python
 articleTitle: Rendering Shapes Separately from a Document
 linktitle: Rendering Shapes Separately from a Document
 description: "Aspose.Words for Python via .NET provides the ability to extract various graphic objects, such as images, text box containing paragraphs, or arrow shapes, when processing a document, and export them to an external location."